hashicorp/terraform-aws-consul/README.md

 ## What's a Blueprint?

 A Blueprint is a canonical, reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.
-Each Blueprint is created primarily using [Terraform](https://www.terraform.io/), includes automated tests, examples, and documentation, and is maintained both by the open source community and companies that provide commercial support.
+Each Blueprint is created using [Terraform](https://www.terraform.io/), and includes automated tests, examples, and documentation.
+It is maintained both by the open source community and companies that provide commercial support.

-Instead of having to figure out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production.
-And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Blueprint community and maintainers, and pick up infrastructure improvements through a version number bump.
+Instead of figuring out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production.
+And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Blueprint community to pick up infrastructure improvements through a version number bump.